 - Ask questions to see if you’re at risk for hepatitis, HIV, or AIDS.

 - Take your blood pressure, temperature, and pulse.

-- Draw a small blood sample to make sure you’re not anemic.
+- Check your hemoglobin to make sure you’re not anemic.

 - Make sure you are at least 17 years old (or 16 years old with parental permission) and weigh at least 110 pounds.